AdenKoperczak/StandUpMaths5x5Words/README.md

 already checked combinations of words.
 It also implements one algorithmic optimization.
 It only checks words that will work with the first word in each layer.
 This improves performance, but is pretty basic.
 It also uses unbuffered IO, which is slow, but not too slow for this version.
+I use recursion as well.

 ## `main_v2`
 About 3:00